-Foothills Vet Clinic remains open during this difficult time to care for your pets.
+Foothills Vet Clinic remains open during Stage 4 restrictions to care for your pets.
 However, we have made some necessary changes to the way we operate and ask that you co-operate with these new protocols as we seek to keep our community safe.
 We ask that you phone ahead to arrange collection of medications and preventative care items.
 If our staff indicate a specific time for you to collect these items, please respect that for the safety of all our clients.
 If you see someone at reception or in the waiting room, kindly wait outside the clinic until you see them leave, and the nurse has disinfected the front door and countertop.
-Please observe social distancing as directed by the Government.
+Please observe social distancing and wear face masks as directed by the Government.
 As usual, we are operating on an appointment basis and ask that you adhere to your appointment times as we aim to keep clients apart.
 If you are unable to attend your appointment at your alloted time, kindly notify us as soon as possible as this appointment may be needed by someone else.
 If possible, we ask that only one person attend appointments with your pet.
 We thank you all for your understanding during these challenging times.

 The COVID-19 pandemic is disrupting our routines and this affects our pets, in some good and not so good ways.
 To minimise their being upset by the disruptions, we suggest the following:

 - Pets daily lives should be kept as routine as possible.

 - Continue their regular walking routine where safe to do so while ensuring social distancing is maintained.

 - Dogs can still gain the benefit of physical exercise and mental stimulation without leaving the house or yard through games such as fetch, chasing a toy or hide and seek.